avalucianelson/4x4_TicTacToe_AI/README.md

 python3 gui.py
 ```

 Use the GUI to make moves against the AI.
 Click on an empty square to make your move, and the AI will respond on its turn.
+After you're done playing, a pop-up will let you know who won (O being the AI, X being you the human).
+If you'd like, you can click the button to "Plot Node Counts" and see a graph of the number of nodes evaluated by the AI, both with and without alpha-beta pruning.
+Please note that you'll have to click the button each time you'd like an updated graph, and restarting the program will mean your graph will not be able to update further.

 ## How It Works 🤖
 - **Minimax Algorithm**: The minimax algorithm is used to simulate decision-making for two-player games.
 By creating a game tree, it anticipates potential future moves and chooses the optimal path by minimizing the possible loss for a worst-case scenario.